-As a fundamental policy, which may not be changed without Shareholder approval, the Fund offers Shareholders the opportunity to request the repurchase of their Shares on a quarterly basis.
-The Fund is required to offer to repurchase not less than 10% of its outstanding Shares with each repurchase offer and under normal market conditions, the Board expects to authorize a 10% offer.
+As a fundamental policy, which may not be changed without Shareholder approval, the Fund conducts quarterly repurchase offers of 10% to 25% of its outstanding Shares at NAV.
+The Fund currently conducts quarterly repurchase offers for 10% of its outstanding Shares under ordinary circumstances.
 The Fund may not offer to repurchase more than 25% of its outstanding Shares during any offer.